ZexiXin/CYBR8420/Project Proposal.md

 It’s difficult to draw a diagram because we don’t understand how the elements inside are structured.
 Finally, we resolve it by consulting class documents and group meetings.
 We come from all over the world and it is this project that connects us together.
 We all have a heart that loves to explore the online world, and also like to explore vulnerabilities in software.
 We believe that as long as we continue to explore it, all problems can be solved with our hands!
 Just like the name of our team, Crocodaille, looks calm on the surface, but actually hides huge energy.

+We come from all over the world and it is this project that connects us together.
+We all have a heart that loves to explore the online world, and also like to explore vulnerabilities in software.
+We believe that as long as we continue to explore it, all problems can be solved with our hands!
+Just like the name of our team, Crocodaille, looks calm on the surface, but actually hides huge energy.